swcarpentry/matlab-novice-inflammation/01-intro.md

 #### Challenges

-1. Draw diagrams showing what variables refer to what values after each statement in the following program:
+1. Predict the values of the variables after each statement in the following program:

 ~~~
 mass = 47.5